pinkkila/stories/guide/cicd-guide.md

 ![img_12.png](cicd-guide-img/img66.png)

-- We also need to add *stories-vpc-endpoint-app-sg* to the *stories-vpc-endpoint-secrets-manager* endpoint's security groups so navigate to that endpoint and add select "Manage security groups":
+- The *stories-vpc-endpoint-app-sg* must also be added to the *stories-vpc-endpoint-secrets-manager* endpoint’s security groups, so navigate to that endpoint and select "Manage security groups":

 ![img.png](cicd-guide-img/img67.png)